 – Receive relevant developer salary reports (the indie game developer salary and compensation of other tech specialists);

-– Prepare prescreening questions for developers upon your request;
+– Prepare prescreening interview questions for developers upon your request;

 – Conduct an HR interview;